 Biography

 Here it all is in prose.
 I use short, medium, and long versions depending on the context.
-Obviously, please do feel free to use any of these in conference proceedings, concerts programmes etc.
+Please feel free to use any of these in conference proceedings, concerts programmes etc.

 Mark Gotham specialises in computational methods for music theory, analysis, and composition.
-He holds the rare distinction of being appointed to permanent faculty positions in both STEM (now, at Durham) and in the humanities (previously at Dortmund).
+He holds the rare distinction of having been appointed to permanent faculty positions in the humanities (Professor of Music Theory at T. U. Dortmund), in STEM (in Computer Science at Durham) and ‘in between’ (now as Senior Lecturer in Cultural Computation in the Digital Humanities Department at KCL).
 Mark holds a PhD from Cambridge, MMus from the RNCM, and a BA from Oxford (where he graduated at the top of his cohort).

-Beyond his core research, Mark’s work spans commercial contracts, musical composition, and more.
-Notable commercial contracts have included the “Beethoven X” project for Deutsche Telekom.
-Composition highlights include broadcasts on BBC Radio 3 and national Chinese television, and the debut CD of Mark’s compositions (‘Utrumne est Ornatum’, REGCD485) attracting 5-star critical reviews.
+Beyond research, Mark’s work spans commercial contracts, musical composition, and more.
+Commercial contracts have included the “Beethoven X” project for Deutsche Telekom.
+Composition highlights include broadcasts on BBC Radio 3 and national Chinese television, and the debut CD of Mark’s compositions (Utrumne est Ornatum, REGCD485) attracting 5-star critical reviews.

 Earlier in his career, Mark was a highly active as a performer (singer, multi-instrumentalist, and conductor).
-Highlights included conducting principal players of the London Symphony Orchestra and Philharmonia Orchestra in contemporary music projects.
-Moving countries, full-time academic work, the pandemic, and having kids put an end to all that!
+Highlights included conducting contemporary music projects with principal players of the Philharmonia Orchestra and LSO.

 Mark Gotham specialises in computational methods for music theory, analysis, and composition.
-He holds the rare distinction of having been appointed to faculty positions in both STEM (Assistant Professor of Computer Science at Durham University) and in the humanities (previously Professor of Music Theory at T. U. Dortmund).
+He holds the rare distinction of having been appointed to faculty positions in the humanities (Professor of Music Theory at T. U. Dortmund), in STEM (in Computer Science at Durham) and ‘in between’ (now as Senior Lecturer in Cultural Computation in the Digital Humanities Department at KCL).

 Mark graduated from the University of Oxford (Christ Church) with the Gibbs prize for the highest-ranking first class degree awarded in music; from the Royal Northern College of Music with an MMus in composition (supported by a full Arts and Humanities Research Council scholarship); and from the University of Cambridge with a Ph.D. in music theory (Newton Trust scholarship).
 His thesis was described by the examiners as ‘excellent’ (Alan Marsden) and ‘formidable’ (Robert Pascall).